HenrikWarf/ca-output-01-customers/README.md

 ## V. Advanced Usage and Customization

 *   **Creating New Gemini Commands:** To automate complex workflows or frequently used analyses, create new shell scripts in the `.gemini/commands/` directory.
 These scripts can combine multiple Gemini CLI tool calls (e.g., `execute_sql`, `analyze_contribution`, `forecast`) and leverage your `config/*.json` files.
+*   **Integrating with Looker and MCP Toolbox:** Utilize the Gemini CLI's integration capabilities with Looker and the MCP (Model-Centric Platform) toolbox service.
+This allows for advanced data visualization and dashboarding.
+For example, you can create Looker Dashboards directly from the analysis results obtained through the Gemini CLI, enabling rich, interactive data exploration and sharing of insights.
 *   **Leveraging Other BigQuery Tools:** Explore other available BigQuery tools in the Gemini CLI (e.g., `analyze_contribution`, `forecast`) to perform more advanced data analytics tasks.